 Quantifying variation in labile traits

-The repeatability of a labile trait can (under certain circumstances) provide an estimate of the upper limit of heritability, and I am also interested in using quantitative genetic methods to estimate how much of the phenotypic variation we see is due to additive genetic differences.
+The repeatability of a labile trait can (under certain circumstances) provide an estimate of the upper limit of heritability, and I also use quantitative genetic methods to estimate how much of the phenotypic variation we see is due to additive genetic differences.
 Estimating genetic covariances between traits also helps us to understand how populations might (or might not) respond to selection.

 T.M.
 Houslay, M. Vierbuchen, A.J.
 Grimmer, A.J.
 Young, A.J.
 Wilson (2017).
 Testing the stability of behavioural coping style across stress contexts in the Trinidadian guppy.
 Functional Ecology (in press). doi: 10.1111/1365-2435.12981

 T.M.
 Houslay, A.J.
 Wilson (2017).
 Avoiding the misuse of BLUP in behavioural ecology.
 Behavioural Ecology, 28(4), 948-952. doi: 10.1093/beheco/arx023